 Having been born and raised in Greece, I am naturally used to clear blue skies during July, every July at any given year.
-Being a UK resident for the last 17 years, I miss those ‘blue sky’ days of the past.
-Still, I don’t really complain, I accept what nature throws at me and do my best to take full advantage.
-The only thing that worries me though, is the thought of visiting a location (some of them require long drives) and not being able to take a single picture due to wet British weather.
+Being a UK resident for the last 20 years, I miss those ‘blue sky’ days of the past.
+Still, I don’t complain, I accept what nature throws at me and do my best to take full advantage.
+The only thing that frustrates me though, is the thought of visiting a location (some of them require long drives) and not being able to take a single picture due to wet British weather.

-The following day the weather was gorgeous and allowed us to be outdoors all day, progress at last.
-At the end of the day we visited Grasmere (lake), the last location of the day.
+The following day the weather was gorgeous and allowed us to be outdoors all day; progress at last.
+At the end of the day we visited Grasmere (lake), the last location for the day.
 Even in the duration of a few hours the weather started turning, again.
 I was very suspicious that it will rain on us yet again when I saw those distant clouds.
 We were lucky, we only had a few drops of rain for a couple of minutes and then we managed to capture a picture of this location with the stunning views of Grasmere.
 At last, those distant clouds could be utilised to be part of the framing, offering their splendid mood to a picture that some could call a dull summer capture.

 Embrace the weather, any kind of weather, as long as it doesn’t rain on you.